ebrelsford/uc_buyingclub/README.txt

 Track overstock (the amount ordered from distributors that wasn't ordered by members).

-Make updated invoices more easily themed.
+Make updated invoices more easily themed and configured by buying club managers.